9 min. read

 If someone would ask my younger self what I wanted to be when I would grow up, I probably would have answered either a journalist or an entrepreneur.
 I guess it was in many ways the kind of life I wanted to live.
 For me it was the ultimate dream – meeting new people, going to new places, getting paid for reading books and finding ways to improve the world we live in and make a change.

-Before there was a personal blog, I started writing a bit.
-I have been writing and keeping journals as long as I can remember, but now I made the commitment to write with an audience in mind – women.
+As long as I can remember, I have been writing and keeping journals.
+When I started with my personal blog, I made the commitment to write with an audience in mind – women.
 It could be from a fleeting observation to just thoughts to share.
-The most important thing was that the topics had to inspire me in some way, empower me or inform me, or make me laugh a little bit.
+Most importantly, the topics had to inspire me in some way, empower me or inform me, or make me laugh a little bit.

 Ever since I started creating content online, something clicked with me.
 It was very clear to me that it brought me a lot of excitement and that I had to find every possible way to keep on doing it.
-At that point all I was focused on was getting involved into the process of creating content.
-Which could be blogs, videos, or for example podcasts.
-If only my mom and some robots would come to my site, then I didn’t care about that.
-I wanted to do it and I wanted to become better in doing it.
+So I fully focused on creating more.
+More blogs, more videos, more stories.
+If only my mom and some robots would come to my site, then I wouldn’t really care about that.
+I remember that I wanted to do it and I wanted to become better in doing it.

 The fuel of your work

-Therefore, the drive that I have is to me not the hunger from ambition and wanting more – it’s the ambition of passion and doing things that I love.
-My drive stems from the desire to learn more and see how many great things I can do in that sense.
-It would be great for example, to reach 1 million women across the world with my blog posts.
-I’m curious if I’m able to accomplish that.
+At last, the drive that I have is not the hunger from ambition and wanting more – it’s the ambition of passion and doing things that are worth my time.
+My drive stems from this desire to learn more, and I like to see how many great things I can do in that sense.
+It would be great for example, to reach as many women as possible from all over the globe every month with my blog posts.
+I’m curious if I’ll achieve my goals.
 If not, what would be the worst thing that could possibly happen?
-Most of the times the answer is that I am able to live with the worst-case scenarios and that it’s worth it to take the risk and put in the effort.
+Most of the times I am able to live with the worst-case scenarios and that it’s worth it to take the risk and put in the effort.

-Although the roots for a purpose-driven life stems from spiritual and religious area rather than from science, there are studies that prove the positive impact it has on our life.
-According to the study a life with a purpose can be defined differently for different people, but in general it indicates that you have an aim in life and goals.
+The roots for a purpose-driven life stems mainly from the spiritual and religious area, but there are a handful of studies too that tend to prove the positive impact it has on our life.
+According to the study a life with a purpose can be defined differently for different people.
+But in general it indicates that you have an aim in life and goals.
 This purpose would help to make it more likely that you will engage in behaviors that are good for your health.

 In other words, it makes you more likely to protect your health, to reduce stress, or inflammation.
 In fact, having the ability to reframe bad experiences and trauma is what sets the purpose-driven person apart from someone who feels aimless.
 When you feel you can’t do anything, what’s the point of even living?
 Besides the fact that purpose is still an active field of research, the potential benefits can serve you in different ways.